Know Before You Go

 Your Clothing

-Your clothing is the key to a comfortable day on the slopes.
+Your clothing is the key to a comfortable day.
 Below are three key clothing layers to help keep you warm, dry and smiling.

 Base layers